 Back to Canada

 We were ready to leave on Friday just after noon for our return trip to Canada.
 We crossed the border in Nelway.
-Then drove to Salmo, BC to get Blue Streak licenced in British Columbia.
+Then drove to Salmo, BC to get Blue Streak licensed in British Columbia.
 The weather was pretty warm.
 We had a nice lunch at the Dragonfly restaurant – a very cute and friendly spot with great food.
 We walked down the street to buy a few groceries and wine.
 Mona had wanted to visit Salmo and check out where she lived and frequented but as it was nearing 5pm plus being tired.
 We didn’t spend much time there and talked about returning the following day but didn’t.
 While Salmo is only a 30 minute drive to Castlegar, BC – it’s actually a crazy steep hilly drive to Castlegar.

 We had reserved a campsite at Syringa Provincial Park just outside Castlegar and drove directly there.
 We wanted to get settled in ..
 Backing Blue Streak and getting placed in our site was a challenge.
-It took some manoeuvring to get it right.
+It took some maneuvering to get it right.
 This is a great Provincial Park – very clean and well run, complete with hot showers and flush toilets besides the usual outdoor pit toilets.
 We had a couple of days of cool weather then back to warm and hot 38+C. We quite enjoyed it.

 We drove into Castlegar to do laundry plus do a major food shopping, get some (more) wine, plus out for coffee and something sweet.
 The weather gets pretty warm there!!
 Castlegar is a very nice city, very clean and nicely laid out, benches, hanging baskets, waste bins surrounded with various types of artwork/sculptures … so rather attractive.
 Plus the folks were friendly and helpful.
 We made a second trip into town.
 We didn’t do any sight seeing other than what we saw driving by so no stopping to go into points of interest other than a couple of shops that were quite nice.